AlphaSphereDotAI/chatacter/docs/docs.md

 - Style Control: PoseVAE enables generating head motion with several styles based on audio.
 - Unsupervised 3D Key Points: Mapping to this space leverages 3D information without introducing stiffness or incoherence.

-##### Experiments:&#x20;
+##### Experiments

 Extensive experiments have been conducted to validate the effectiveness of SadTalker.
 These studies show the method's superiority in motion realism and video quality, outperforming existing approaches in the field.
-Extensive experiments demonstrate SadTalker's superiority in terms of:&#x20;
+Extensive experiments demonstrate SadTalker's superiority in terms of:

 - Motion Naturalness: More realistic and varied head motions compared to other methods.
 - Expression Quality: Accurate and nuanced facial expressions driven by audio.